horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 That said, adding a password next to 12/24 words to some extent limits the options when it comes to migrating to a third party wallet in the future.
 Not many non-custodial wallets support passwords.

+For private key backups of hardware wallets holding large sums it's recommended to set up private in a form of '12/24 words + password'.
+That option available on all hardware wallets.
+Those wallets enable creating and restore of such private keys.

-### Keeping Backups Safe
+### 2. Offline Backups

 When storing private keys or hardware wallets offline take into account following:

-- Private key backup should be kept in separate location from wallet device.
+- private key backup should be kept in separate location from wallet device.
-- If private key consists of words and a password, both should be kept separately.
+- if private key consists of words and a password, both should be kept separately.
-- Private key backup or wallet device can potentially be found by someone else.
+- private key backup or wallet device can potentially be found by someone else.
-- The hardware wallet should be protected by a PIN lock.
+- the hardware wallet should be protected by a PIN lock.
 - take necessary precautions against fire or floods.

-For private key backups for hardware wallets with large sums it's recommended to set up private in a form of '12/24 words + password'.
-That option available on all hardware wallets.
-Those wallets enable creating and restore of such private keys.

 A backup of words can be stored in a metal container from [Crypto Steel](http://cryptosteel.com).
+The password can be memorized or stored physically in a separate location.
 As a result you end up with:

 1. hardware wallet device that is protected by a PIN.
 2. private key (useless without password)
 3. password (useless without words)

-If all three items are stored separately you are achieving a fairly good level of crypto security.
+If all three items stored separately you are achieving a fairly good level of crypto security.
 To access your funds you will either need a wallet device + pin, or the private key + password.

 It's also advised to share enough information with your close ones so that they can recover the access to funds should for some reason you become unreachable.